ap0llo/Cake.GitLab/docs/identites-and-connection-objects.md

 ## Overview

-The connections aprameters for a GitLab Server or proejct may be specified as a "Identity" or "Connection" objects.
+The connections parameters for a GitLab Server or project may be specified as "Identity" or "Connection" objects.

 - An "identity" object encapsulates all data required to identify a server or a project.
 - A "connection" object combines the data to identify a project or server with an access token required to authenticate.